 Soil compaction in a new construction, after the construction of swimming pools or renovation and its effect on gardens with artificial or natural grass.

-On the techniques of soil compaction and the incidences of not carrying them out before building a garden.
+On soil compaction techniques and the consequences of not carrying them out before building a garden.

 This post is generated from our statistics related to soil compaction in gardens and incidents in private garden plots.